Cookies

 What people die of

 The mortality rate in Herefordshire is lower than nationally.
-Cancer and diseases of the circulatory system have been the main causes of in the county for a number of years.
+Cancer and diseases of the circulatory system have been the main causes of death in the county for a number of years.
 The number of deaths from dementia, Alzheimer's and frailty have also been rising.
 Premature mortality rates in Herefordshire are lower than nationally.
 However, the rate is higher for men than women.